 Discussion

-Antibiotics and ARGs were commonly found in Qingcaosha Reservoir across different seasons and sample sites.
-As a rather important source of drinking water in Yangtze River Delta, the investigation of Qingcaosha Reservoir could provide us general information of ARGs pollution in this area.
-The prevalence of ARGs and antibiotics imposed potential risks to human as the modern drinking water treatment plants were not designed to remove these pollutants.
-Our result indicated that the reservoir might serve as gene reservoir for antibiotic resistance, and the presence of ARGs conferring all kinds of antibiotics in the environment were likely related with human activities, such as fecal pollution and antibiotic residues [31,32].
+Antibiotics and ARGs were commonly found in Qingcaosha Reservoir across different sampling times and sampling sites.
+As a rather important source of drinking water in the Yangtze River Delta, the investigation of Qingcaosha Reservoir could provide us general information of ARGs pollution in this area.
+The prevalence of ARGs and antibiotics imposed potential risks on humans as the modern drinking water treatment plants were not designed to remove these pollutants.
+Our result indicated that the reservoir might serve as a gene reservoir for antibiotic resistance, and the presence of ARGs conferring all kinds of antibiotics in the environment was likely related to human activities, such as fecal pollution and antibiotic residues [31,32].

-The concentration of antibiotics in this study were at a medium level compared with previous studies as follows.
+The concentrations of antibiotics in this study were at a medium level compared with previous studies as follows.
 Not surprisingly, sulfonamides again showed the highest detection frequencies as our previous studies [17,20].
-Despites the usage of sulfonamides, good compound stability and hydrophilia could support its transportation for a long distance in the aquatic environment [18].
-The SMX concentrations was comparable to the Guanting Reservoir in north China with the mean concentration 6.7 ng·L-1 [33] and was much lower than Three Gorges Reservoir Area, in which the mean concentration was 13.65 μg·L-1 [34].
-And it was much higher than the Taihu Lake with the mean concentration of 0.355 ng·L-1 [35]. in southern Jiangsu Province
+Despite the usage of sulfonamides, good compound stability and hydrophilia could support its transportation for a long distance in the aquatic environment [18].
+The SMX concentration was comparable to the Guanting Reservoir in north China with the mean concentration of 6.7 ng·L-1 [33] and much lower than the Three Gorges Reservoir Area, in which the mean concentration was 13.65 μg·L-1 [34].
+And it was much higher than the Taihu Lake with a mean concentration of 0.355 ng·L-1 [35].
+The detection frequency and concentration of OTC (25%, 0.81 ng/L) in this study were generally lower than previous reported in Guanting Reservoir (92.9%, 15.2 ng/L) and the lower Yangtze River located in southern Jiangsu Province in dry season (27.2%, 18.98 ng/L) [33, 36].
+For CTC of low detection frequency, but with the mean determined concentration (36.32 ng/L) was much higher than in Guanting Reservoir (lower than 10 ng/L) and the lower Yangtze River located in southern Jiangsu Province in dry season (lower than 5.86ng/L) [33, 36].
+The relatively high CTC determined in this study was similar to the reported in the lower Yangtze River in southern Jiangsu Province in January with less rainfall maybe due to slow degradation in low temperature and high consumption of CTC [36].
+In contrast, the concentration of CLA was slightly different from the Yellow river and the Huai river watersheds (lower than 5 ng/L) [37].
+Among quinolones group, concentration of ENR ranging from ND to 4.83 ng/L, which were much lower than in the Three Gorges Reservoir (19.32 ng/L) with 100% detection frequency [38].